American Electric Power (AEP) Dips More Than Broader Markets: What You Should Know

-American Electric Power will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.02, up 4.08% from the prior-year quarter.
+Investors will be hoping for strength from American Electric Power as it approaches its next earnings release.
+On that day, American Electric Power is projected to report earnings of $1.02 per share, which would represent year-over-year growth of 4.08%.
 Meanwhile, our latest consensus estimate is calling for revenue of $4.48 billion, up 9.31% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.03 per share and revenue of $19 billion.
-These totals would mark changes of +6.12% and +13.05%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for American Electric Power.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.13% lower.
 American Electric Power is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, American Electric Power is holding a Forward P/E ratio of 19.11.
-For comparison, its industry has an average Forward P/E of 18.65, which means American Electric Power is trading at a premium to the group.
+Digging into valuation, American Electric Power currently has a Forward P/E ratio of 17.99.
+This represents a premium compared to its industry's average Forward P/E of 17.93.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report